 - Weekly drug testing

 Although the program can take up to a year, many finish in less time than this.
 One OVI program participant stated, "It was actually life-changing for me… it showed me how I can live without alcohol and without the use of drugs."

 Currently, there are a total of five OVI court programs in the state of Ohio.
 The results thus far have been astounding.
 The program in Licking County reported that, out of the 18 individuals who have gone through their program, none of them have had any subsequent drunk driving arrests.
-The Koffel Law Firm strongly supports rehabilitation programs as an alternative form of sentencing.
+Koffel Brininger Nesbitt strongly supports rehabilitation programs as an alternative form of sentencing.
 If you have been arrested for OVI, contact our Columbus law firm to discuss your options.